willb335/BikeStoreAPI/BikeStoreAPI/README.md

 # Bookstore API

 A small demo project written with the **.Net Core 3.1 Web API** template.
 All models were scaffolded by **Entity Framework** via a "database first" approach.
-The project is mainly derived from [Les Jackson's The Complete ASP.NET CORE 3 API Tutorial ](https://www.amazon.com/Complete-ASP-NET-Core-Tutorial-Hands/dp/1484262549)
+The project structure is derived from [Les Jackson's The Complete ASP.NET CORE 3 API Tutorial ](https://www.amazon.com/Complete-ASP-NET-Core-Tutorial-Hands/dp/1484262549)

 ## Important Dependencies